harbaum/MiSTeryNano/README.md

 ## Usage

-The MiSTeryNano is mainly controlled through a on-screen-display (OSD) overlaying the main Atari ST screen.
+The MiSTeryNano is mainly controlled through an on-screen-display (OSD) overlaying the main Atari ST screen.
 The OSD is opened using the F12 key.
 It can then be used to select floppy and harddisk images and to configure the running system.